Less than $5 U.S. History Google Apps

 By Frenchified

-Make learning about historical American women interesting with this no-prep digital escape game.
-This game includes access to a website where your students will hunt for the keys to unlock a set of locks.
+Make learning about the US Civil War interesting with this no-prep digital escape game.
+The game includes access to a website where your students will hunt for the keys to unlock a set of locks.
 Students will need to read the clues very carefully and watch videos, visit websites, and read texts to find the information they need to win the game.
 Very easy to use - just send your students to the website and let them work!
 Students can play individually or in teams.

 Digital escape games are a fun way to start a unit, or to review at the end of a unit.
 They can also be used to learn about a cultural or historical event.
 This game will have your students reading carefully and paying attention to the smallest details in order to complete the challenge and unlock the locks.